ChrisThePCGeek/tutorials/rancherd-setup-notes.md

 **stop here for subsequent nodes, continue only if this is first node**

+remove the ingress controller that is built in (for using metalLB and traefik2)
+    kubectl delete -f /var/lib/rancher/rke2/server/manifests/rke2-ingress-nginx.yaml

 *only do this on the first node, this will give you the URL and initial admin password to enter the rancher web UI*

     rancherd reset-admin

 ### Subsequent nodes